luau-lang/luau/docs/_posts/2021-03-01-luau-recap-february-2021.md

 !["A type assertion y:any"]({{ site.url }}{{ site.baseurl }}/assets/images/type-annotation-provided.png)

+## Typechecking improvements

+We've made various improvements to the Luau typechecker:

+ * We allow duplicate function definitions in non-strict mode.
+ * Better typechecking of `and`, `(f or g)()`, arrays with properties, and `string:format()`.
+ * Improved typechecking of infinite loops.
+ * Better error reporting for function type mismatch, type aliases and cyclic types.

 ## Performance improvements

 We've made quite a few performance improvements to the Luau bytecode interpreter.

  * Function calls are now faster in the common case of one- or two-argument functions.
  * Some built-in operations such as equality checking and modulo arithmetic are now faster.
+ * Calls to `string.method()` are now faster

 ## Coming soon...